Skip to content

 Proxmox — Reset LXC Container Root Password

 You locked yourself out of an LXC container and don't have the password.
-As long as you have access to the Proxmox host, this takes under a minute.
+As long as you have access to the Proxmox host, this takes under a minute — no rescue mode, no rebooting, no old password required.

 Pre-requisites

-• Access to the Proxmox host (via web UI console or SSH)
+• Root access to the Proxmox host (via SSH or the web UI's node shell)

 • The container must be running